mikecotrone/CalendarTimeChooser/README.md

   - This project came out of a need for a professional calendar and time chooser for scheduling

-  - The intent of this project is NOT "to be a clock".
-It is a Chooser of Date(s) and the time.

-  - What are the Supported Time Formats for the time chooser picklist?
-        - 12 and 24 hour time support
+  - Supported Time Formats are 12 and 24 hour

-  - Awesome Clock hand animation
+  - Professional smooth clock hand animation

-  - Single or Multi Day selection
+  - Single or Multi Day calendar selection capability

-  - Recurring option
+  - Recurring calendar selection option

 Whats New in 1.9?
 -----------------
 - Added the ability to use a Gradient fill for the Date/Time Chooser Window
+- Added a color wheel to allow custom window color selection
 - Resolved the lack of native feel when choosing / using the Clock time chooser
+- Updated the "Demo Window" to reflect the Gradient fill feature

 Whats New in 1.8?
 -----------------